 Everyone at Penn Dental Medicine hopes that you and your family have remained safe during these extraordinary times.
-We are eager to welcome you back just as soon as federal and state guidelines for our region permit dentistry beyond emergency care.
-When we do return, your safety and that of our staff and care providers will be paramount.
+As we resume patient care, your safety and that of our staff and care providers is paramount.
 To that end, we want to share some of the changes being implemented in connection with your care:

 - You will receive a call 24 hours before your appointment to determine your current health status and any recent COVID-related exposure.
 You will be asked to complete all paperwork related to your appointment over the phone to minimize contact with staff when you come for your appointment.